 From the above areas and/or in the fine arts, computer science, business or other areas.

-Consideration for admission is based on a number of factors: cumulative grade point average, GPA trends, GPA in core courses, ACT/SAT scores, strength of college-preparatory curriculum in high school, special talent/circumstances, leadership and extra/co-curricular participation, socio-economic background, the personal statement, and other materials requested as part of the application process.
+Consideration for admission is based on a number of factors: cumulative grade point average, GPA trends, GPA in core courses, strength of college-preparatory curriculum in high school, special talent/circumstances, leadership and extra/co-curricular participation, socio-economic background, the personal statement, and other materials requested as part of the application process.
 ACT/SAT score are not required, but you are welcome to provide them.